• Skip to primary navigation

 • After removing the Ensaymada from the oven, brush the top of the ensaymada with the leftover softened butter and top with sugar and grated cheese.

-DID YOU MAKE THIS RECIPE?
-Share it on instagram or tag @simplybakings or #simplybakings!
+Did you make this recipe?Share it on instagram or tag @simplybakings or #simplybakings!

-« Mint Chocolate Chip Cookies
+« Andes Mint Chocolate Chip Cookies Recipe

-Strawberry Whipped Milk »
+How to Make Whipped Strawberry Milk »

 Bread, Breakfast & Brunch, Filipino Desserts, Vegetarian Filipino Recipes